learn-co-curriculum/dsc-lingalg-motivation/README.md

-# Linear Algebra - A Motivation
+# Motivation for Linear Algebra in Data Science

 ## Introduction